mattrdiamond/the-loop-city-guide/README.md

 - Install all project dependencies with `npm install`
 - Start the server with `npm start`
 - A new browser window open automatically displaying the app.
 If it doesn't, navigate to [http://localhost:3000/](http://localhost:3000/) in your browser.
+- Add your own API key for Google Maps and Foursquare

 ### Production Mode